junxit/us-congress-bills-111/metadata.md

 - 2010-06-28 — Referred to House Transportation and Infrastructure
 - 2010-06-28 — Referred to House Ways and Means
 - 2010-06-28 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-06-29 — Considered under suspension of the rules. (consideration: CR H4931-4934)
+- 2010-06-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5611.
+- 2010-06-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-29 — Mr. Lewis (GA) moved to suspend the rules and pass the bill.
+- 2010-06-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4931-4932)
+- 2010-06-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4931-4932)
+- 2010-06-29 — Received in the Senate, read twice.
+- 2010-06-29 — Referred to the Subcommittee on Aviation.